david-klug-sap/Tutorials/tutorials/add-cross-origin-preview-page-to-ui-theme-designer/add-cross-origin-preview-page.md

 5. A popup will inform you that your preview page is accessed cross origin.
 Click **OK**.
 6. Click now in the left area under **Applications** on your new preview page.

-Your preview page is now open and you can start customising.
-Any modifications made will be immediately reflected on your preview page.
+Your preview page is now open and you can start customizing.
+Any modifications made will immediately be reflected on your preview page.

 >**Note:** You have to host the application on your own!
-The UI theme designer only load the content of your application.
+The UI theme designer only loads the content of your application.